apitoolkit/apitoolkit-laravel/README.md

 APITOOLKIT_KEY=xxxxxx-xxxxx-xxxxxx-xxxxxx-xxxxxx
 ```

+# Requirements
+- For laravel, apitoolkit uses the cache to prevent reinitializing the sdk with each request.
+So make sure you have laravel cache setup for your service

 ## Usage

 Register the middleware in the `app/Http/Kernel.php` file under the correct middleware group eg `api`, or at the root: